 How Long Does It Take To Purchase a Money Order?

-Most major banks and all U.S. Postal Service (USPS) locations sell money orders, as do many grocery stores, convenience stores, and general retailers — we list more than 50 places that sell money orders.
-We also detail what you need to bring when buying a money order.
+Most major banks and all U.S. Postal Service (USPS) locations sell money orders, as do many grocery stores, convenience stores, and general retailers — we have the detailed list of places that sell money orders.

 How Long Does It Take to Mail a Money Order?